 Willis Research Network - Unnatural Catastrophes: Cyber and Geopolitical Risk in the Modern World

-The Willis Research Network (WRN) would like to invite you to a morning seminar featuring talks and discussions on two research themes that the WRN is currently focusing on: Cyber and Geopolitical drivers of risk.
+The Willis Research Network (WRN) hosted a morning seminar featuring talks and discussions on two research themes that the WRN is currently focusing on: Cyber and Geopolitical drivers of risk.

-As with any WRN seminar, we will bring together views from academia and the business world, steering the dialogue towards pragmatic insights.
-Guest speakers will provide their understanding of the risk landscape, discuss how organisations are currently managing those risks, and how those risks can be turned into opportunities.
+As with any WRN seminar, we brought together views from academia and the business world, steering the dialogue towards pragmatic insights.
+Guest speakers provided their understanding of the risk landscape, discussed how organisations are currently managing those risks, and how those risks can be turned into opportunities.

 Cyber attacks: from crime to nation-state tool of aggression

-- The nature of our relationship with technology is increasingly complex and challenging and this evolution permeates across the risk landscape.
-Elisabeth Braw from the RUSI (Royal United Services Institute) Modern Deterrence Programme will be giving an insight into the changing nature of cyber attacks and what this means for business today.
+he nature of our relationship with technology is increasingly complex and challenging and this evolution permeates across the risk landscape.
+Elisabeth Braw from the RUSI (Royal United Services Institute) Modern Deterrence Programme gave an insight into the changing nature of cyber attacks and what this means for business today.

-- This will then be followed by a panel session providing a tour d'horizon of the top cyber risks and trends, reflecting on how organisations are currently managing those risks, through a combination of risk management and insurance solutions.
+This was followed by a panel session providing a tour d'horizon of the top cyber risks and trends, reflecting on how organisations are currently managing those risks, through a combination of risk management and insurance solutions.

 - Andrew Hall (Willis Towers Watson)